What is Unity Ads?

 Ad Format User Experience Impact Implementation Best Practices

-Interstitial Medium to High Implement frequency caps; Avoid during active gameplay; Place at natural breaks
+Interstitial Medium to High Cap the frequency; never show during active gameplay; place at natural breaks

-Banner Low to Medium Use standard positions; Avoid gameplay areas; Consider removing for paying users
+Banner Low to Medium Use standard positions; keep them out of gameplay areas; consider removing them for paying users

 Days Since Install Recommended Ad Strategy